About broadband packages

 - International calls – Most providers will also give you the option of adding international calls to your package, although how many minutes are included and which countries you can call varies.

-If you’re looking for a broadband deal that includes TV, the TV part is likely to be the part you pay the closest attention to when choosing.
+If you’re looking for a broadband and TV deal, the TV part is likely to be the part you pay the closest attention to when choosing.
 This makes sense, as it’s the part you’ll be interacting with on a daily basis, while most of the time your router just works away in the background, keeping you connected but not often at the front of your mind unless something goes wrong.

 Not all broadband providers have a TV service, but luckily those that do offer a decent amount of choice so let’s take a look at what’s around.